ian-r-rose/ian-r-rose.github.io/content/articles/transit/bus-bunching-2.md

 \end{equation}

-In system with five buses, and in reference frame traveling at a velocity of $v_e$, this equilibrium solution looks like:
+In system with five buses, and in reference frame traveling at a velocity of $v_e$, this equilibrium solution looks like this:
 <iframe src=/visualization/bus/bus-bunching.html?interactive=false&equilibrium=true&boost=true&gamma=0.15&n=5 width=700 height=700></iframe>

 In this article we will demonstrating that this equilibrium solution is not stable,